zoedarkweather/interactive-rating-component/README.md

 I'd just completed several relevant sections of the MDN Frontend Developer Course - Advanced Form Styling, UI Pseudo Classes, and Client-side Validation, so this was an opportunity to practice some of the things I've learned.
 I used radio buttons for the rating options as that seemed to make the most sense and be the most accessable way to do it.
 I had difficulty styling them at first and then I realized I should style the labels instead.
 I'm not sure if this was the correct way to do it, so any feedback on those choices would be helpful.

 10/11 updates: Centered component on page, added aria-live attribute so "thank you" is read by screen reader.
 Radio buttons are currently not able to be checked using the keyboard.

-Need to get help with this.
+10/13 updates: Made radio buttons accessible by styling them directly rather than hiding them and styling their labels.
+Also made minor changes to html, removing unneccessary elements.

 ### Continued development

 Continue practicing styling form elements.

 ### Useful resources

+- [https://www.scottohara.me/blog/2021/09/24/custom-radio-checkbox-again.html](https://www.scottohara.me/blog/2021/09/24/custom-radio-checkbox-again.html) - Accessible styled radio buttons and checkboxes - direct styling now supported in modern browsers.

 - [MDN - Advance Form Styling](https://developer.mozilla.org/en-US/docs/Learn/Forms/Advanced_form_styling) - This chapter helped me learn how to remove default styling from form controls.

 ## Author

 - Github - [https://github.com/zoedarkweather](https://github.com/zoedarkweather)
 - Frontend Mentor - [@zoedarkweather](https://www.frontendmentor.io/profile/zoedarkweather)